sean7512/RestEssentials/README.md

 ## Credits

-RestEssentials is owned and maintained by the [Sean K](https://github.com/sean7512).
+RestEssentials is owned and maintained by [Sean K](https://github.com/sean7512).

 ## License